dimatteo/simple-mlops-forecast/README.md

 # simple-mlops-forecast
-A simple end to end MLOps forecast
+A simple end to end MLOps forecast, testing an interesting stack.